My articles are written from my perspective as a long-time writer, a retired healthcare professional and an educated patient.

 Sensory pain is worse at night and can:

-- cause sensory overload - such as when the bed sheets are touching your skin, it feels like a heavy weight on your body or gives your skin a 'creepy-crawly' sensation.
+- Cause sensory overload, such as when the bed sheets are touching your skin, and it feels like a heavy weight on your body or gives your skin a 'creepy-crawly' sensation

 Motor Nerve Damage

 Motor nerves control your movement and actions.
 They are the vehicle used by your brain and spinal cord to send signals or information to your muscles.
-Sometimes motor and sensory nerve damage occurs together.
-Some of the symptoms for motor nerve damage can be:
+Sometimes motor and sensory nerve damage occur together.
+Some of the symptoms of motor nerve damage can be: